 Access to Personally Identifiable Information

-If your personally identifiable information changes, you must inform us accordingly; please e-mail us support@lykke.vu or call us +41 61 588 04 02.
+If your personally identifiable information changes, you must inform us accordingly; please e-mail us support@lykke.com.cy or call us +XXX.

 Changes to this Privacy Statement

 The contents of this statement may be altered at any time, at our discretion.
-If you have any questions regarding the privacy policy of Lykke Vanuatu Ltd then you may contact us through email or support ticket.
+If you have any questions regarding the privacy policy of Lykke Cyprus Ltd then you may contact us through email or support ticket.